 Strategy adjustments such as identifying and recruiting additional partners, collaborating to provide programs and services, and identifying additional data or information to be collected and reported back to the group

-Additionally, agendas can be enhanced with the following:
+Additionally, agendas are sometimes enhanced with the following:

 Educational presentations on best practices, latest trends, etc.

 Partner updates and success stories

 Engaging ZIP Coalition Coaches